How to submit a job

 command salloc

 .
-The code/application is executed and the allocation are
+The code/application is executed and the allocation is

-released after a specific time -default 1 hour - when the testing is finished.
+released after a specific time - default 30 mins - when the testing is finished.

 salloc: Pending job allocation 23506